isomerpages/moe-blangahrisepri/_our-curriculum/Infocomm Technology.md

 <p>Our Cyber Wellness Ambassadors’ passion was affirmed by Kai Xiang.
 He shared, “I am proud to be a Cyber Wellness Ambassador!
 I was able to share with my friends how to stay safe online, and created a toolkit which was useful in identifying reliable information for our project works in school.”
 </p>

-<p>With their dedication and innovative approach, our Cyberwellness Ambassadors continued to lead the charge in promoting a safer and more informed digital environment for all.</p>
+<p>With their dedication and innovative approach, our Cyber Wellness Ambassadors continued to lead the charge in promoting a safer and more informed digital environment for all.</p>

 <p><strong>Safer Internet Day 2024</strong></p>